linkeddatacenter/kees/README.md

 A KEES agent SHOULD recognize [void:uriSpace pattern](https://www.w3.org/TR/void/#pattern) in a knowledge base making it available with the reserved prefix **res_** in graph constructor.

+### Error conditions and error management

+A KEES agent MUST update the RDF store safe statement when it enters or exits the teaching window.

+If a KEES agent was unable to complete succesfully a plan, it MUST abort if the target named graph was partially builded, otherwhise it MUST annotate the named graph with the prov:InvalidatedAtTime property and continue.

+If the KEES agent aborts its execution, the knowledge base MUST resulting in a "not safe" state.

+In normal operations, the existence of prov:InvalidatedAtTime in a named graph MUST prevent the KEES agent to enter the teaching window.
+A KEES agent COULD provide a way to force a safe state when some named graph contains a prov:InvalidatedAtTime property.

+The existence of prov:InvalidatedAtTime in SHOULD be signaled by KEES agent.
+How to signal is implementation dependent

+The existence of activities without a plan SHOULD be signaled by KEES agent.
+This condition does not prevent the KEES agent to enter the teaching window.

+A KEES agent MUST abort in case of semantic inconsistences in *KEES knowledge base definition*.

 ### Graph constructors